 With the new terms, a registrant will in the future have to pay extra attention to e-mails from DK Hostmaster requesting documentation for correct identity information.
 The deadline for submitting documentation will be 25 days.

-This change is because, with a forthcoming amendment to the Announcement on the internet domain .dk, an investigation of a registrant’s identity information must be conducted if DK Hostmaster receives a request with a reasoned suspicion that the information is not accurate.
+This change is because, with a forthcoming amendment to the administrative order on the internet domain .dk, an investigation of a registrant’s identity information must be conducted if DK Hostmaster receives a request with a reasoned suspicion that the information is not accurate.
 This is an extension of the control that DK Hostmaster already carries out today on its own initiative.
 The consequence of missing documentation is suspension and subsequent deletion of the domain name.

 In the future, a domain name will be suspended for only 30 days before being deleted, in the case that it has not been paid, compared to today three months.